Kakeru Finance

 Outcome

 The result was a DeFi product that finally matched the protocol underneath it.
-Complex staking and vault actions became easy to follow, and the documented design system meant the team could keep shipping without losing consistency as they add mobile support and new staking assets.
+Complex staking and vault actions became easy to follow, and the documented design system gave the team a foundation they kept consistent through the build.

 Outcome